Film Studies A Level

 Minimum entry requirements:

-Five GCSEs at Level 4 – 9 which must include English Language
+Five GCSEs at Grades 4 – 9 which must include English Language at Grade 5

 • Can be taken with Media Studies and Photography to create a creative and Media learning programme.